Why join the risk Lab

 Each year a prize will be awarded for the best research project.

-The application for the IRisk Lab Fall 2019 semester is now open.
+The application for the IRisk Lab Spring 2020 semester is now open.

-The deadline for submitting an application is Monday, August 19, 2019, 11:59 pm.
-Decisions about project teams will be made just prior to the start of the fall semester.
+The deadline for submitting an application is Tuesday, January 15, 2019, 11:59 pm.
+Decisions about project teams will be made just prior to the start of the spring semester.

 Students are required to register for course credit: